imba/imba.io/content/docs/tags.md

 # Elements

 In Imba, DOM elements are a first-class part of the language.
-Imba does not use a virtual DOM, instead it compiles declarative tag trees into an extremely efficient [memoized dom](https://medium.com/free-code-camp/the-virtual-dom-is-slow-meet-the-memoized-dom-bb19f546cc52), which is orders of magnitute faster than virtual DOM approaches, yet conceptually simpler.
+Imba does not use a virtual DOM, instead it compiles declarative tag trees into an extremely efficient [memoized dom](https://medium.com/free-code-camp/the-virtual-dom-is-slow-meet-the-memoized-dom-bb19f546cc52), which is orders of magnitude faster than virtual DOM approaches, yet conceptually simpler.

 ## Constructing Elements